Commercial Property

 • Interest only: With interest only mortgages, the interest is repaid monthly, but not the capital.
 By the end of the term, a lump sum will be needed to cover the capital in full.

 Aside from mortgages, some lenders may also offer secured loans.
-These can be used for a commercial property, or for a deposit.
+These can be used for a business property, or for a deposit.
 As the name implies, investors will need to utilise an asset already owned as a security.
 Some lenders may also consider a third-party security instead of, or alongside other securities.
 A guarantee is a common example of this.

 Outside of these possibilities, there are also other alternative options for financing a purchase.